dortania/OpenCore-Install-Guide/installer-guide/linux-install.md

    ![](../images/installer-guide/linux-install-md/unknown-18.png)
 4. run `sudo mkfs.vfat -F 32 -n "OPENCORE" /dev/<your 200MB partition block>` to format the 200MB partition to FAT32, named OPENCORE
 5. then `cd` to `/OpenCore/Utilities/macrecovery/` and you should get to a `.dmg` and `.chunklist` files
-   1. mount your USB partition with `udisksctl` (`udisksctl mount -b /dev/<your USB partition block>`, no sudo required in most cases) or with `mount` (`sudo mount /dev/<your USB partition block> /where/your/mount/stuff`, sudo is required)
+   1. mount your USB partition with `udisksctl` (`udisksctl mount -b /dev/<your 200MB partition block>`, no sudo required in most cases) or with `mount` (`sudo mount /dev/<your 200MB partition block> /where/your/mount/stuff`, sudo is required)
    2. `cd` to your USB drive and `mkdir com.apple.recovery.boot` in the root of your FAT32 USB partition
    3. download `dmg2img` (available on most distros)
    4. run `dmg2img -l BaseSystem.dmg` and determine which partition has `disk image` property
       ![](../images/installer-guide/linux-install-md/unknown-20.png)
-   5. run `dmg2img -p <the partition number> -i BaseSystem.dmg -o <your 3GB+ partition block>` to extract and write the recovery image to the partition disk
+   5. run `sudo dmg2img -p <the partition number> BaseSystem.dmg /dev/<your 3GB+ partition block>` to extract and write the recovery image to the partition disk
       * It will take some time.
 A LOT if you're using a slow USB (took me about less than 5 minutes with a fast USB2.0 drive).
       ![](../images/installer-guide/linux-install-md/unknown-21.png)